 La Jolla Open Aire Market

 The market opens only on Sundays from 9 a.m. to 1:30 p.m., and welcomes over 120 vendors and hundreds of shoppers.
-While shopping the farmers market in La Jolla, families can buy local produce, baked goods, meet artisans, eat fresh-cooked meals and enjoy fun activites.
+While shopping the farmers market in La Jolla, families buy local produce, baked goods, meet artisans, eat fresh-cooked meals and enjoy fun activities.

 San Diego Shopping: Outlet Malls and Large Shopping Centers